flamuri-dev/expert-solidity-bootcamp/week1/README.md

 <br><b>A:</b> A replay attack happens when a malicious figure sneaks up on a secure network connection, intercepts it, and then manages to delay or resend a valid data transmission in order to subvert the receiver.
 Both nonce (that produces a unique transaction hash) and the chain ID prevent replay attacks from happening on Ethereum.

 ><b>Q:</b> In a contract, how do we know who called a view function?
 <br><b>A:</b> We don't.
 Solidity functions with the view modifier are read-only, they do not modify the blockchain.
 So external calls to these functions will not form part of an Ethereum transaction, and will therefore not be put on the mempool.
-That way, it's strictly impossible to know who called a specific view function.
+If the call is made within the execution of a transaction (created by an EOA), we still cannot rely on the msg.sender being the caller.

 ## <b>Lesson 2</b>
 ><b>Q:</b> Write a function that will delete items (one at a time) from a dynamic array without